-A Cheap Way To Strain Yogurt Without Using Cheesecloth describes an inexpensive way to strain yogurt using commercial paper coffee filters and a plastic colander.
-No messy cheesecloth to deal with.
+A Cheap Way To Strain Yogurt Without Using Cheesecloth describes an inexpensive way to strain yogurt (to make Greek yogurt) using commercial paper coffee filters and a plastic colander.
+No messy cheesecloth needed.

 Recently, a reader named Doreen left this comment detailing her method of straining yogurt:

 “I wanted to say I found a great way to strain.
-I had bought a fine mesh sieve but, for some reason it stopped working as well- maybe dishwasher damaged it, not sure.
-I bought some institutional-size coffee filters and placed inside a standard sized colander and it will strain all 2 quarts in your recipe.
-I put the colander inside a mixing bowl and top it with the same lid that I incubated my casserole dish of yogurt.
-I put the whole straining setup in the fridge and leave it for a few hours.
+Although I had bought a fine mesh sieve, for some reason it stopped working as well- maybe dishwasher damaged it, not sure.
+Instead, I bought some institutional-size coffee filters and placed them inside a standard sized colander.
+It will strain all 2 quarts in your recipe.
+Then I put the colander inside a mixing bowl and top it with the same lid that I incubated my casserole dish of yogurt.
+Finally, I put the whole straining setup in the fridge and leave it for a few hours.
 When it is thick enough it pulls right away from the filter.
 The whey is perfectly clear so there is no loss of yogurt.
 Thank you again for homemade goodness!”

 Thank you for writing, Doreen.
 You are a genius, and you changed my yogurt-making process for the better.

-To those of you who already wrote to me suggesting coffee filters, I assumed you were talking about the little ones I use every morning to make coffee.
-It would take me forever to strain a gallon of yogurt with that size filter.
+To those of you who have already written to me suggesting coffee filters: I assumed you were talking about the little ones I use every morning to make coffee.
+It goes without saying that it would take me forever to strain a gallon of yogurt with that size filter.

 In addition to the coffee filters, you will need a colander.
 The dollar-store variety works just fine.
-You could even use the basket part of your lettuce spinner if you like.
+In fact, you can even use the basket part of your lettuce spinner if you like.

-- No loss of solids (see picture above)
+- No solids are lost (see picture above).

-- Cheap (My cost was $1 plus tax for orange colander and less than 3 cents per filter.
-I use 2 filters to make a double layer for ease of handling yogurt.)
+- It’s inexpensive.
+For example, my cost was $1 plus tax for orange colander and less than 3 cents per filter.
+I use 2 filters to make a double layer for ease of handling yogurt.

-- Strained yogurt easily separates from paper for quick clean up
+- Strained yogurt easily separates from the paper filter for quick clean up.

 P.S.
 I do not place my yogurt in the fridge to strain as Doreen does.
-The yogurt is acidic enough to sit safely on the counter for a couple hours of straining without spoiling.
-In my experience, yogurt will strain faster at room temperature so it’s most efficiently done straight out of incubation.
+The yogurt is acidic enough to sit safely on the counter for several hours.
+In my experience, yogurt strains faster at room temperature.
+In my mind it’s makes the most sense to strain immediately after incubating.